 RevOps is designed to break down these walls.
 It acts as the "glue" that connects all departments, creating a single, unified strategy that covers the entire revenue funnel.
 Instead of marketing tossing leads over a wall to sales, a RevOps framework ensures a smooth handoff.
 Everyone works from the same data, understands the complete customer journey, and is accountable to the same top-level revenue goals.

-Expanding Focus to the Entire Customer Journey
+Why the Entire Customer Journey Matters

 The shift from a Sales Ops mindset to a RevOps one is really about changing your company’s focus from the sale to the customer.
 Sales Ops is fundamentally concerned with optimizing the sales motion.
 It’s about making the path from lead to closed-won as efficient as possible for the sales team.
 This is incredibly valuable, but it’s only one piece of the puzzle.